2016 news archive

 INPEX agreements support Territory jobs and growth

-Chief Minister Michael Gunner has met with Representative Director President and CEO of INPEX Corporation, Mr Toshiaki Kitamura, signing two important agreements that will support future jobs and economic growth in the Territory.
+The Chief Minister has met with Representative Director President and CEO of INPEX Corporation, Mr Toshiaki Kitamura, signing two important agreements that will support future jobs and economic growth in the Territory.

 Chief Minister strengthens agricultural ties in Japan

-Chief Minister Michael Gunner today met with Mr Katsuo Yakura, Parliamentary Vice Minister for Agriculture, Forestry and Fisheries, to discuss future cooperation in agriculture and aquaculture.
+The Chief Minister today met with Mr Katsuo Yakura, Parliamentary Vice Minister for Agriculture, Forestry and Fisheries, to discuss future cooperation in agriculture and aquaculture.

 The Northern Territory Government and the Japanese Ministry of Agriculture Forestry and Fisheries moved an important step closer to an official Memorandum of Cooperation and to foster closer ties.